somesh-banerjee/cross-chain-usdc-transfer/README.md

 2. Run `npm install` to install the dependencies.

 3. Run `npm run estimate` to estimate the gas cost for the transaction.

+The gas cost is around 429,405 gas.
+With 10% buffer, the gas cost is around 472,345 gas.